siavash-aghajani/sin_labview/README.md

 # sin_labview
-plot a sin function with high resolution in labview more information in [link](https://siavash-aghajani.github.io/blog/2023/07/24/sin_in_labview)
+plot a sin function with high resolution in labview. more information in [link](https://siavash-aghajani.github.io/blog/2023/07/24/sin_in_labview)